 The Living Room:

-Inspired by urban community gardens, this concept reimagines the modern office to reduce burnout and enhance well-being for corporate workers.
+Reimagining the modern office to enhance well-being for corporate workers.

 Speculative